simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-the-linux-command-line/index.en.md

 ## Advanced Linux Commands for Cybersecurity

+{{< figure src="linux-cli-advanced-security-commands-overview.webp" alt="Diagram showing a Linux terminal running nmap, netstat, and find commands used for network scanning, process monitoring, and file investigation in cybersecurity workflows" >}}

 ### Network Mapper

 The **nmap** command is a powerful network scanning tool in the CLI that can be used to identify hosts and services on a network, as well as potential vulnerabilities.
 The command can perform a range of scanning techniques, including host discovery, port scanning, and operating system detection.